-As Bill Gates once said, "Content is King," so you can't ignore “content” in your Internet-based business.
-How to deliver this content to your target consumers and make them feel valued is the essence of marketing with content.
+As Bill Gates once said, "Content is King," so you can't ignore content in this day and age.
+How to deliver it to your target consumers and make them feel valued is the essence of content marketing.

-Before creating content, the first step is to gather information that will help you build plans.
-There are many ways that you can do this, but your choice depends on the objective of your content.
-Here are some examples.
+The first step is to gather information that will help you build your plan.
+There are many ways that you can do this, but how you choose to do it depends on your objectives.

-When it comes to creating SEOified content, keyword and query data are essential and you can gather it with Google Analytics and Search Console.
+When it comes to creating SEO-focused content, keyword and query data are essential.
+This data can be gathered with Google Analytics and Search Console.
 On the other hand, what about content for social media platforms?
 Social listening could be the solution.
-Through research on social platforms, it is easier to find trends and popular hashtags.
+Through researching topics on social platforms, it is easier to find trends and popular hashtags.
 If you are aiming at getting direct traffic, you will need to communicate with your customers, so user interviews would be the best way to get to know them.

-Once you’ve got your data, you should categorise and organise it.
-Workshops and editorial meetings can be held to explore insights gleaned from the data, such as demographic and interest information, or characteristically seasonal keywords.
+Once you have the data, you should categorise and organise it.
+Hold workshops and editorial meetings to explore insights gleaned from the data, such as demographic and interest information or seasonal keywords.

-Based on the data itself and your editorial sense, you can plan your content by making the most of the above.
+Based on the data and your editorial sense, you can plan your content by leveraging the above methods.

-Once the plan has been decided, we finally get to work on the content.
-It's no exaggeration to say that the success or failure of this step will determine the fate of your content.
+Once you finalise the plan, you finally get to work on the content.
+It's no exaggeration to say that the success or failure of this third step will determine the fate of your content.
 Think hard about which format will resonate with your users the most.
-For example, if you’re creating blog content this could be an interview, an infographic, a vlog, etc. Content production will also change depending on the format, whether it is for an advertisement, website, or social media, etc.
+For example, blog content could be in an interview, infographic, or vlog format.
+Content production will also change depending on the channel, whether it is for an advertisement, website, social media, etc.

 As mentioned above, the content will change depending on which channel you are delivering it on.
-Success metrics should increase as well, such as engagement rate, reach, queries, etc. Outcome data obtained from this process can be used in planning new content.
-In other words, it leads to the step 1 again.
-Content creation never ends.
-It’s a permanent repetition of steps 1 to 4.
+Success metrics could include engagement rate, reach, or queries.
+Results obtained from this process can be used to plan new content.
+In other words, we loop back to step 1.
+Content creation never ends--it’s a permanent cycle.